tuguzD/obsidian-plug-in-pack/README.md

 - [Image Converter](https://github.com/xryul/obsidian-image-converter) – convert/compress new images, resize/align and crop/rotate/flip images used in notes
 - [Note Refactor](https://github.com/lynchjames/note-refactor-obsidian) – split any chosen note, or extract selected part of a note into a new/existing one
 - [Waypoint](https://github.com/IdreesInc/Waypoint) – automatically generate (add/update) tables of contents (link folder note with the regular ones)
+- [Media Notes](https://github.com/jemstelos/obsidian-media-notes) – easily pin a video to the note, control its playback and insert configurable timestamps

-### Reading
+### Editor appearance
 - ~~[Continuous Mode](https://github.com/gasparschott/obsidian-continuous-mode)~~ – display all open notes or files (like PDFs) in tab group as a single scrollable document
   - disabled (for now) due to a "auto-scrolling" conflict with "Scroll Speed" plugin
-- [Chord Sheets](https://github.com/olvidalo/obsidian-chord-sheets?tab=readme-ov-file#-autoscroll) – start/stop automatic scroll of an active note, configure scrolling speed on the fly
-- [Mindmap NextGen](https://github.com/james-tindal/obsidian-mindmap-nextgen) – view active note's content as a mindmap, configure its appearance and make screenshots
-- [Media Notes](https://github.com/jemstelos/obsidian-media-notes) – easily pin a video to the note, control its playback and insert configurable timestamps
+- [Blur](https://github.com/gapmiss/blur) – apply blur effect to portions of text to obfuscate it (non-[Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax), so works only in `Obsidian` app)
 - [Abbreviations and Acronyms](https://github.com/dragonish/obsidian-abbreviations) – auto-mark abbreviations/acronyms (terms) from metadata or global settings
-- ~~[Rich Foot](https://github.com/jparkerweb/rich-foot)~~ – display backlinks, outlinks, and created/modified dates in a footer of any note (unless ignored)
-  - disabled (for now) due to a "flickering" conflict with "Hover Editor" plugin

-### Editor appearance
-- [Blur](https://github.com/gapmiss/blur) – apply blur effect to portions of text to obfuscate it (non-[Markdown](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax), so works only in `Obsidian` app)
 - [Pixel Banner](https://github.com/jparkerweb/pixel-banner) – make notes more visually appealing by creating a banner image (from vault/Web) at their top
 - [Widgets](https://github.com/rafaelveiga/obsidian-widgets) – add widgets (clock, [countdown](https://github.com/rafaelveiga/obsidian-widgets?tab=readme-ov-file#countdown), counter, quote) to your notes from custom codeblocks
 - [Colored Tags Wrangler](https://github.com/code-of-chaos/obsidian-colored_tags_wrangler) – assign unique tag colors, then apply them to canvas items, folders and/or notes
 - [Party](https://github.com/shap-po/obsidian-party) – create and customize "particle" effects on certain actions (e.g., completing checkboxes by default)
 - [Iconic](https://github.com/gfxholo/iconic) – set custom (colored) emoji/icon for files/folders ("in bulk" via rules) and app menus with their own icons
+- [Limelight](https://github.com/smikula/obsidian-limelight) – make all opened, but non-active panes dimmer: focus on an actively modified one

 ### Navigation
 - [Vertical Tabs](https://github.com/oxdc/obsidian-vertical-tabs) – group, organize and efficiently navigate between tabs using a interactable vertical list of them